30 Aug Join Canary Craftivists: a climate campaign for non-activists and crafters

 We’re helping our planet by campaigning for a cleaner and greener world for all.

 Dear quiet, creative crafter, are you worried about global warming and not already part of a climate activism group?
 If so, this is for you.

 If you are a confident and kind climate activist we would also love your help reaching out to and supporting quiet crafters for this new Gentle Protest…

-This summer, we’re running a new #CanaryCraftivists project that takes a gentle, positive approach to climate activism.
+We are running a new #CanaryCraftivists project that takes a gentle, positive approach to climate activism.
 We need your help to show the UK Government and media that a diverse community is concerned about the climate crisis and want faster, greater action to be taken to tackle it.

 Come join us and combine your care for the world with your passion for handicraft and together we can help tackle the climate crisis before it’s too late.

 It’s a crucial time for climate campaigning especially with the UN Climate Conference COP26 attended by world leaders being held on home turf in Glasgow November 2021 and hosted by the UK Government.

 Carbon emissions need cutting drastically and we need bolder action from politicians than ever before.
 We want to seize this opportunity and encourage the UK Government to show leadership in their important role at COP26 through this unique campaign.

 Come join us and let’s make Canary Craftivists take flight.

 A bit about us…